apache/drill/contrib/format-iceberg/README.md

 ### Querying specific table versions (snapshots)

-Apache Icebergs has the ability to track the table modifications and read specific version before or after modifications or modifications itself.
+Apache Iceberg has the ability to track the table modifications and read specific version before or after modifications or modifications itself.

-This storage plugin embraces this ability and provides an easy-to-use way of triggering it.
+This format plugin embraces this ability and provides an easy-to-use way of triggering it.

 The following ways of specifying table version are supported: